 One of the most impressive venues is the Veletržní palác, the Trade Fair Palace.
 This large building in the Holešovice district Northwest of the city center was designed for trade fairs and exhibitions and built in the years 1925-1928 in a very austere functional style.

-While firstly, the building impressed with its size and modern design, during WWII ist was used by the Nazis for gathering Jews from Bohemia and Moravia for deportation to the concentration camps.
+While firstly, the building impressed me with its size and modern design, during WWII it was used by the Nazis for gathering Jews from Bohemia and Moravia for deportation to the concentration camps.